 Education Services Agreements

-- Alberta students can get access to courses when they need them
+- Students can get access to courses when they need them

-- Alberta schools and school authorities can solve issues related to gaps in programming while retaining authority and responsibility for your students
+- Schools and school authorities can solve issues related to gaps in programming while retaining authority and responsibility for your students

 - We can apply decades of expertise and an existing infrastructure to continue to support Alberta students

 Fill Gaps in Programming

 Schools and students continue to require alternate delivery options for courses that don’t fit in their timetable or for various reasons can’t be offered in their school at the time required.